Generalization of Hamiltonian Mechanics to a Three Dimensional Phase Space

 \section{Concluding Remarks}

-In this paper, we have formulated a generalization of classical Hamiltonian mechanics to a three dimensional phase space.
+In this paper, we have formulated a generalization of classical Hamiltonian mechanics to a three-dimensional phase space.
 The generalized theory relies on a symplectic $3$-form $w$ and a pair of Hamiltonian functions $G,H$.
-Together with invertibility, the closure of the symplectic $3$-form $w$ ensures that there exist a local coordinate system $\lr{y^1,...,y^n}$ such that the components of $w$ are constants, and the volume form $d\Xi=d y^1\w ...\w dy^n$ is Lie-invariant with respect to the generalized Hamiltonian flow.
+The closure of the symplectic $3$-form $w$ ensures that there exist a local coordinate system $\lr{y^1,...,y^n}$ such that the components of $w$ are constants, and the volume form $d\Xi=d y^1\w ...\w dy^n$ is Lie-invariant with respect to the generalized Hamiltonian flow.
 The invariant volume element can be used to define the phase space measure of statistical mechanics.
-When the components of $w$ define an $n\cp n^2$ matrix of rank $n$, the form $w$ is invertible, with inverse given by the generalized Poisson operator $\mf{J}$.
+When the components of $w$ define an $n\cp n^2$ matrix of rank $n$, the form $w$ has a right inverse.
+If the right-inverse corresponds to a an antisymmetric $3$-tensor, it defines a generalized Poisson operator $\mf{J}$.
 In analogy with the classical theory, the Jacobi identity is identified with the closure of the symplectic $3$-form $w$ expressed in terms of $\mf{J}$.
 As a consequence, the Jacobi identity is a weaker condition than the fundamental identity, and any skew-symmetric third order contravariant tensor with constant entries defines a generalized Poisson operator.
 Skew-symmetric third order tensors also exhibit a richer kernel structure.
 In particular, semi-Casimir invariants produce conservation laws when they appear together in the generalized Poisson bracket.

 There are aspects of the theory that deserve further investigation.
-One one hand it is desirable to identify the mathematical conditions for the existence of a linear change of basis transforming the constant skew-symmetric third order covariant tensor $w_{ijk}\lr{\bol{x}_0}$, $\bol{x}_0\in\Omega$, into the generalized Levi-Civita symbol $E^{ijk}$.
-Such conditions will provide the sufficient conditions for the local existence of canonical triplets $\lr{p^i,q^i,r^i}$, $i=1,...,m$.
+On one hand it is desirable to identify the mathematical conditions for the existence of a linear change of basis transforming the constant skew-symmetric third order covariant tensor $w_{ijk}\lr{\bol{x}_0}$, $\bol{x}_0\in\Omega$, into the generalized Levi-Civita symbol $E^{ijk}$.
+Such conditions will provide necessary conditions for the local existence of canonical triplets $\lr{p^i,q^i,r^i}$, $i=1,...,m$.
 On the other hand, it would be useful to identify systems that are Hamiltonian in the generalized sense, but that do not possess a classical Hamiltonian structure.
 Such systems would give the theory a physical foundation.
 Finally, the quantization of the generalized Poisson bracket resulting from the present construction has not been investigated.